darkpurpleof/darkpurpleofswebsite-app/README.md

 ## Features ✨

 - Open various pages of the website.
+- Do many things that the website can't
 - Additional features to enhance user experience.

 ## Getting Started 🚀